-I’ve very creative and drawn to create things either with my hands through visual art or through the art of writing, so I would say my imagination is just something I enjoy about myself.
-Family has been the most significant thing because they’re my basic support system and the people who have influenced me throughout my entire life.
+I’m very creative and drawn to create things either with my hands through visual art or through the art of writing, so I would say my imagination is just something I enjoy about myself.
+Family has been the most significant thing because they’re my entire support system and the people who have influenced me the most.

 What makes you proud of yourself, and what are your aspirations?

 I’m currently in my fellowship year of my MFA program, so I would say this is, in the long trajectory of me pursuing my own writing goals, I’m very proud of having come to this stage.
 I feel like my dreams are very streamlined right now to finish this fellowship year.
 I also have a book project that I’m working on that’s in its editing and pitching stages.
 To finish that project would be my immediate goal for the future.

 Why are you interested in working in publishing?